tom-deman/linux-monitoring/monitor.md

 To show log you can simply cat them or less or whatever you want.
 It could be useful to combine grep to find specific terms.

-Here's a list of the most commons and important logs in Linux:
+Here's a list of the most commons and important logs on Linux:

 - __/var/log/syslog__ General overview of system activity.
 Including kernel messages, system startups, shutdowns, and hardware-related messages. (sometimes located at /var/log/messages)